zayne-labs/config/packages/prettier-config/README.md

 ## Plugin Auto-Installation

 This config won't bloat your `node_modules` with plugins you don't use.
-When you enable a feature (like `astro`), it checks if the required plugins are installed.
-If missing, it will prompt you in the terminal when you run prettier write . to auto-install them (local TTY only).
+When you enable a feature (like `astro` or `tailwindcss` for instance), it checks if the required plugins are installed.
+If missing, it will prompt you in the terminal to auto-install them when you run `prettier --write .` cli command.

 ## License